How is our economy affected by markets and institutions?

 30 credits

-The module is designed to help you develop many of the basic skills used in the discipline of economics.
+The module will help you develop many of the basic skills used in the discipline of economics.
 The module explores and covers a variety of study and research techniques.
-You will develop skills in the use of language, writing, ICT usage, data collection, data interpretation and groupwork.
+You will develop skills in the use of language, writing, ICT usage, data collection, data interpretation and group work.
 Key threshold economic concepts will also be incorporated.
-Particular emphasis will be placed on small group learning and personal development planning.
+Particular emphasis will be placed on small-group learning and personal development planning.

 30 credits